RichardFeder/pcat-de/docs/source/index.rst

 .. toctree::
    :hidden:
    :maxdepth: 3
+   index
    installation

 Changelog
 ---------
 This is where updates on PCAT-DE will be posted, referencing the main PCAT-DE Github branch.
 The current version is **0.0.1** (1/1/2023).
+As such, the existing software should be treated as a beta release.
+Please do not hesitate to file an issue through `Github <https://github.com/RichardFeder/pcat-de/issues>`_ or to directly contact me at rfederst@caltech.edu if there appear to be any bugs in the code.

+(6/21/23): The code has been consolidated and result plots are correctly made at the end of sampling.
+Note however that we have identified a bug in the PCAT-DE visual mode, which plots the data/model/residuals in real time as the fit converges.
+Until this is resolved we advise running with ``visual=False``.

 Existing work on probabilistic cataloging